 “The American Dental Association remains committed to fluoridation of public water supplies as the single most effective public health measure to help prevent tooth decay,” the ADA said through a public statement.
 That commitment, the ADA noted, is in light with other public health organizations.
 Such as the World Health Organization, U.S. Public Health Service, Centers for Disease Control and Prevention, American Medical Association and American Academy of Pediatrics.”

 In light of the new study, many dental practices are taking a cautionary approach.
 Pregnant women should expect to be advised about the potential health concerns related to its use during pregnancy.
 At no point can a dentist require the use of fluoride.
 Patients always have the right to decline it.
+To talk to an expert and get their info you could check it out here.

 If you live in the McAllen, TX area and have questions about fluoride use, we welcome you to contact Top Dental online or by calling (956) 618-5800.
 Dr. Joon Baek and the expert team of Top Dental offer a wide range of cosmetic and restorative treatment options.